-a.
+- a.
 A Developer wants to confirm that HDF5 and FITS files produced by a task have identical content.
-Rather than duplicate processing, the task is configured to write each output dataset in HDF5 and in FITS format.
+Rather than duplicate processing, the task is configured to write each output dataset in HDF5 and in FITS format. - b.

-DRAFT NOT YET APPROVED - The contents of this document are subject to configuration control by the LSST DM Change Control Board. - DRAFT NOT YET APPROVED b.
 Once processing is complete, the Developer runs some code that that reads in both forms of the output for a single dataset type.
 The resultant Python objects from each input format are compared to confirm that they contain the same information.